 Part 552 sub-part (a)(6)(A) of The Freedom of Information Act amended in 2007 by the “Openness Promotes Effectiveness in our National Government Act” states:

 Each agency, upon any request for records made under paragraph (1), (2), or (3) of this subsection, shall- (ii) make a determination with respect to any appeal within twenty days (excepting Saturdays, Sundays, and legal public holidays) after the receipt of such appeal.
 If on appeal the denial of the request for records is in whole or in part upheld, the agency shall notify the person making such request of the provisions for judicial review of that determination under paragraph (4) of this subsection.

-Twenty days beyond receipt of this appeal was April 14, 2015.
-Church Publishing expected to receive determination on or before April 14, 2015 and to be notified of these provisions for judicial review pursuant paragraph (4).
+Twenty days beyond receipt of this appeal was April 14, 2015. ▲Church expected to receive determination and be notified of these provisions for judicial review pursuant paragraph (4) before the date.
 Nevertheless, part 552 sub-part (a)(6)(B)(i) states:

 James Holzer never responded, the DHS Office responsible for ensuring compliance did not address this case, and complaint to The Department of Homeland Security’s Inspector General directed an HTTP Page Not Found Error.
-Meanwhile, the Estimated Date of Delivery for determination of DHS Appeal Number 2015-HQAP-00091 was September 11, 2015.
+Meanwhile, the Estimated Date of Delivery for determination of DHS Appeal 2015-HQAP-00091 remained September 11.

 Again, 5 U.S.C.
 552 (a)(6)(A)(ii) states:

 Each agency shall “make a determination with respect to any appeal withing twenty days after the receipt of such appeal.”